16BitS3G4l/dev-segal/README.md

 - Cersei isn't very happy, is she?
 </strike>

-2.Finished Dance of Dragons, I'm parsing the Internet for Winds of Winter...
+2.Finished Dance of Dragons, waiting on Winds of Winter...

  <br>
 3. Spending time on e-ink technology.